 Evergreen vs. Deciduous Azaleas

-When selecting azaleas, it’s also important to choose between evergreen or deciduous varieties.
-Here’s an overview:
+When selecting azaleas, it’s also important to choose between evergreen and deciduous types.
+Here are some key differences:

-While evergreen types work well in Southern climates, deciduous azaleas offer cold hardiness for Northern gardens.
-Select varieties suited for your growing zone.
+While evergreens are ideal for Southern gardens, deciduous azaleas offer greater cold hardiness for northern climates.
+Be sure to select varieties suited for your specific growing zone.

 Frequently Asked Azalea Questions